mrotaru/data/js-prototypes/index.md

 "myProp" property on `bar`**.
 In other words, a read-only prop somewhere down the line in the prototype chain will prevent assigning a property with that name on the target object.
 In `strict` mode, an exception will be thrown;
-otherwise the assinment will just silently fail.
+otherwise the assignment will just silently fail.

 ```js
 // continuing previous example